microservicer/flutter-pipelines/README.md

 ## Pipelines

+In the `.github/workflows` directory you will find the pipelines used.
+The entrypoint is the `00-main.yml` file.
+It is in this file that the other pipelines are called and the environment variables are set.
+For basic usage, you only need to edit the `00-main.yml` file.

+If you are using any other Match repository than Google Cloud.
+You will need to edit the `03a-build-ios.yml` file.

 ## Installing as a new Flutter app

 The following steps are designed if you are going to use this project as boilerplate for a new Flutter app.
-If you are intrested in using this project as a template for an existing Flutter app, skip to the [next section](#copy-files-to-existing-project).
+If you are interested in using this project as a template for an existing Flutter app, skip to the [next section](#copy-files-to-existing-project).

+### Fork the repository

+Fork this repository to your own GitHub account.
+Or download the repository as a zip file.

 ### Flutter
 Get the latest dependencies by running the following command in the root of your Flutter project: